-At the close of each grading period, students and parents will receive a report of student's progress.
+The grading period for MS and HS will be done on a semester basis and at the close of each grading period, students and parents will receive a report of student's progress.
 This report need not be returned.
-Report cards will be mailed to parents at the end of the first term.
-Second term report cards may be picked up in the Central Office on a specified date upon completion of the school year.
+Report cards will be mailed to parents at the end of the first semester.
+Second semester report cards may be picked up in the Central Office on a specified date upon completion of the school year.
 Mid-term reports will be distributed at parent-teacher conferences or mailed.